- Grant Total: $15,073,050

-MCC and the Government of Liberia signed a $15 million threshold program grant agreement on July 6, 2010 that will focus on improving land rights and access, increasing girls’ primary education enrollment and retention, and improving Liberia’s trade policy and practices.
+MCC and the Government of Liberia signed a $15 million threshold program grant agreement on July 6, 2010, that focused on improving land rights and access, increasing girls’ primary education enrollment and retention, and improving Liberia’s trade policy and practices.

 The United States Agency for International Development (USAID) oversees implementation of the program on behalf of MCC.

-Liberia has the twelfth highest weighted average tariff rate in the world and the second highest in West Africa.
-In addition, import bans and restrictions, inadequate trade capacity, minimal enforcement of intellectual property rights, poor infrastructure and licensing, and corruption add to the cost of trade.
-Component 3 of the program will support Liberia’s efforts to improve trade policy and practices, and will complement other donor efforts in this area.
-The program will support tariff harmonization by providing training to Liberian officials and by launching a multimedia campaign to improve knowledge and awareness of these reforms.
-The program will also support efforts to reduce non-tariff trade barriers through increased knowledge of and engagement with regional and global organizations, and by improving the regulatory environment.
-With the passage of a new customs code, will update regulations, inform the public of new changes, and train relevant stakeholders.
-Finally, the program will support protection of intellectual property rights, including legislation amendments and trainings.
+The third project of the Liberian Threshold Program supported efforts to improve trade policy and practices, and complemented other donor efforts in this area.
+The program supported harmonizing tariffs to international standards by training Liberian officials and launching a multimedia reform awareness campaign.
+The program supported efforts to reduce non-tariff trade barriers through by increasing engagement with regional and global organizations and by improving the regulatory environment.
+The program also supported the passage of a new customs code, updated regulations, a public information campaign, and training for relevant stakeholders.
+Finally, the program supported protection of intellectual property rights, including legislation amendments and trainings.

 - Raise awareness and support implementation of tariff harmonization.

 - Strengthen Liberia’s trade policy by increasing conformity with international standards.

 - Modernize Liberia’s customs practices to increase transparency and quality and improve compliance with existing legislation.